309746069/nucleus/index.md

 * Less code, less bugs, easier to debug
 * Testable

 With Nucleus You can use an Activity or a custom Layout to be your View in MVP.
-Want more?
-Just create you own View.
+You can extend the Fragment class but I would advise you against doing that.

-## Simplicity
+# Simplicity

 During the development of the Nucleus the primary goal was to create an MVP solution for Android with "Keep It Stupid Simple" in mind.
-There are about 15Kb of `nucleus.jar` that does all the job.
+There are about 15Kb of `nucleus.jar` that do all the job.

-If you're familiar with the Mortar library then You will find a lot of common.
+If you are familiar with the Mortar library you will find a lot of common.
 However, Nucleus requires you to write less code.
 You can use the Dagger for your dependencies, but it is not used for instantiating a Presenter.

 One of the shining features of the Nucleus is its Model part of the MVP.
-While other MVP solutions are, in fact, 'View-Presenter', leaving Presenter without support from the back side.
+Other MVP solutions are, in fact, 'View-Presenter', and leave Presenter without support from the backside.

 ### Hello world

     public class MainActivity extends NucleusActivity<MainPresenter> {
         @Override
+        protected PresenterCreator<MainPresenter> getPresenterCreator() {
+            return new PresenterCreator<MainPresenter>() {
+                @Override
                 public MainPresenter createPresenter() {
                     return new MainPresenter();
+                }
+            };
         }
     }